EC Default Banner

 Will there be more strike days?

-EIS-FELA and Unison have notified the College that further strike dates will be provided in due course.
+It is likely that further EIS-FELA, and Unison, strike dates will be provided in due course.
 We will communicate these dates with students and partners as soon as we have them.

 Why is the industrial action happening?